Rita Johnson: Personal life

 Johnson was married to businessman L. Stanley Kahn.
 They were granted a divorce on June 29, 1943.
-She was married to Edwin Hutzler from 1943 to 1946, when they were divorced.
+She remarried Kahn at the end of December that same year.
+Although, the couple separated again in mid-1944, she did not file for divorce until mid-1947.

+Reports of a second marriage to Edwin Hutzler in 1947 or 1948 have been difficult to substantiate beyond gossip columns.

 Johnson suffered from alcoholism.
 She died of a brain hemorrhage on October 31, 1965, at age 52.